dragon731012/Ego-Menu-Bookmarklets/README.md

 ## Description 🕷
 👁 Ego Menu is a bookmarklet UI with a collection of bookmarklets that enhance user expeirence and improve productivity, especially during school hours.

 Ego menu is a proof-of-concept project and is meant for educational purposes only.
-Using this project means you understand you're using it as your own risk.
+Using this project means you understand you're using it at your own risk.